Sakari369/psiengine_public/README.md

 You can download the demo for macOS here: http://www.pouet.net/prod.php?which=69986

 We also had a Geometrify demo with Oculus Rift DK2 support pretty far, but ultimately we could not create this application without tooling back in 2015.
-You can see a video of how far we got with the DK2 demo here (click on image to open video):
+You can see a video of how far we got with the DK2 demo here:

 [![Geometrify DK2 demo](http://img.youtube.com/vi/k7-zH0YaEBs/0.jpg)](http://www.youtube.com/watch?v=k7-zH0YaEBs "Geometrify DK2 demo")

+(click on image to open video)

 Now we have OmniGeometry for creating the scenes (http://www.omnigeometry.com) and I have been since implementing the same idea utilizing Godot -game engine and now latest one with Unity, but still this vision has not been finished.
 Work continues :)